jplane/pbi-flask-oauth/README.md

 * You'll need Visual Studio + [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK) to build the pbi-connector project

+* The Flask app runs in Docker... you can run it directly on your laptop, but whyyy

 From your shell:

 * Run [build.sh](build.sh) to build the Docker image